Five Things NOT to Do to Babies

 Grazyna Kochanska’s (2002) program of research shows that it is a “mutually-responsive orientation” that leads over time to the most positive outcomes, like conscience, prosocial behavior, and friendship skills.
 Mutually-responsive means the parent and child both influence each other, building a relationship cooperatively.
 Trevarthen (1979, 1999, 2001) suggests that this type of companionship care provides an optimal environment for emotional and intellectual development.
 The parent and child together develop their own ongoing creative stories and games that continue to change over time.

 Why is a companionship relationship particularly important for babies?
-The first three years of life is a time when tacit (non conscious) understanding of how the social world works is developed and it gets wired into how the brain works (Schore, 1994, 1996).
+The first three years of life is a time when tacit (non-conscious) understanding of how the social world works is developed and it gets wired into how the brain works (Schore, 1994, 1996).
 With responsive care, the brain’s systems learn to work well and thereby keep the person healthy and socially engaged.
 What is learned during early life will be applied ever after to relationships (unless changed with therapy or other significant brain-changing experiences).

-Babies who are born early or experienced non-soothing perinatal experiences may need to be gently wooed by caregivers into a back-and-forth communicative relationship.
+Babies who are born early or experience non-soothing perinatal experiences may need to be gently wooed by caregivers into a back-and-forth communicative relationship.
 This means caregivers have to be especially calming and sensitive to the baby’s signals—teasing her into relating, but only when she is ready.
 Skin-to-skin touch, singing and whispering comforting words may be helpful for the very withdrawn.

 2. Let them cry (don’t)

-For a baby, being left to cry is like torture.
-Why do I think so?
-Because technically, physiologically and maturationally babies should still be in the womb until 18 months of age.
-So if babies regularly get distressed, their bodies are being trained to be anxious and distrustful of themselves and of others.
+If babies regularly get distressed, their bodies are being trained to be anxious and distrustful of themselves and of others.
 Most of what they learn from undercare is tacit knowledge that may not be noticeable until later when they are inflexible, self-centered and easily stressed out.
 Know anyone like that?

 When young babies cry they are not having tantrums or being little emperors.
 They have needs and communicate them the only way that they can.